symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/forms.rst

     When building an admin interface with the SonataDoctrinePHPCRAdminBundle_ there is also the ``sonata_type_model``, which is more powerful, allowing to add to the referenced documents on the fly.
-Unfortunately it is `currently broken`_.

 phpcr_reference
 ~~~~~~~~~~~~~~~